AlexShem247/snappy-triggers/README.md

 Snappy Triggers is a fast-paced 2D shooter game where the objective is to shoot down as many enemies as possible within the time limit.
 At each round, different enemies will spawn on the screen and shooting them will earn you a different number of points.
-There are three rounds, each with their own different enemies and themes.
+There are three rounds, each with different enemies and themes.
 Plus, a challenging boss round, where the enemies can also take down the player.

-**What your best highscore?**
+**What is your high score?**

-_Available to play on PC_
+_Available to play on Windows_

 Game written in Python 3.6 and uses the Pygame framework.
 Made in 2020

-**Copyright**<br>
+**Resources used**<br>
 Shooting Range - https://www.euseca.com/esa-campus/<br>
 Grass Field - https://www.dreamstime.com/illustration/green-grass-blue-clear-sky-spring-nature-panorama.html<br>
 Space Bg - https://www.reddit.com/r/PixelArt/comments/ajhcn9/oc_stellar_space_game_start_screen_background/<br>